Skip to content

 David said:

-“The types of questions that you ask are just as important as the number of questions that you ask.”
+“The types of questions you ask are just as important as the number of questions you ask.”

 What are the best types of questions?

-You should ask questions that are broad and open-ended so that prospects can give you the right information.
+You should ask broad and open-ended questions so prospects can give you the right information.

 Such as: